 Formula America Super GP is a one-make, Arrive & Drive Championship providing state of the art race cars at the lowest price on the market.
 But, don’t let the price fool you.
 Everything in the Championship is first-class and is open to drivers as young as 14.

 First of all, the cost.
-Formula Americas Super GP has two divisions – A-class and PRO class.
-The cars, rules and regulations are all the same between both divisions.
-The only difference is whether you race for trophies (A-class) or for the highest cash Prize Purse of any series at this level (PRO class).
-A-class costs only $12,990 per event.
-The PRO class tops out at $15,990 per event.
-But, there is a 10% discount if you sign up for the full 5-event schedule.
+Formula Americas tops out at $17,450 per event and there is a 10% discount if you sign up for the full 15-race schedule.
 The Championship is all-inclusive.
 The only thing not included in the cost is each driver’s personal safety gear.

 Secondly, the Schedule.
 There are 15 races (3 per event) over the 5-event schedule.
-We are talking all top professional circuits like Homestead-Miami Speedway, Lime Rock Park, Charlotte Motor Speedway and Road America.
+We are talking all top professional circuits like Homestead-Miami Speedway, Palm Beach Int'l Raceway, Charlotte Motor Speedway and Road America.
 Over 3 hours of track-time at every event with races of 35-minutes in length.

 Television.
 The full season will be broadcast on television in a reality-style format, highlighting each driver through the 8 one-hour episode series.
 The show will delve into each drivers coming into the Championship, their progress during the season and their future goals.
 Of course, each broadcast will feature highlights from each race in an exciting package.

-The season begins in May and the field is limited to only 12 cars.
-Seats are filling up quickly, so if you want to participate, I suggest you check it out soon.
+The season begins in July and the field is limited to only 12 cars.
+Seats are filling up quickly, so if you want to participate, We suggest you check it out soon.

 January 29, 2021